rblcoder/daily_sleep_tracker/README.md

 psql postgres
 CREATE ROLE sleep WITH LOGIN PASSWORD 'somepassword';
+ALTER ROLE sleep CREATEDB;

+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO sleep;

+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO sleep;

 \q
 psql postgres -U sleep

 CREATE DATABASE sleep;

-ALTER ROLE sleep CREATEDB;

-psql postgres -U sleep

-CREATE DATABASE sleep;

-\q

-psql postgres

 \c sleep

-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO sleep;

-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO sleep;

 ## Installation
 I used Java 8, Intellij Idea, TablePlus to check the data